 - Marketing guru: the LOL has a limited number of tickets for attendance- it is our goal to sell-out every year!
 In addition to advertising the event, we use this opportunity to market the strengths of the Girls on the Run program!
 This volunteer should have experience in advertising and fully understand the goals and mission of GOTR!

 - General helper: set-up, clean-up, registration, ticket-seller, auction item collector, etc.

-Girls on the Run of the High Country has supported interns from various disciplines at ASU including students from health promotions, counseling, social work and nursing.
+Girls on the Run of the High Country has supported interns from various disciplines at ASU including students from health promotions, counseling, exercise science, nutrition, social work, recreation, non-profit management and nursing.
 We’re happy to work with you, your advisor and the chairperson of your department in order to facilitate a valuable learning experience.

 The primary responsibility of the GOTR-HC intern is to work with the Council Director to implement a successful program and to assist with other community health outreach efforts at BCBS IHHS.
 Experience will include mentoring girls, marketing and administrative skill development and serving on the GOTR-HC Advisory Board.
 Other related opportunities at BCBS IHHS may include work on The Active Choice or the Community Resource Directory projects.
 The position provides a unique opportunity to execute knowledge based in health promotion and health education and to gain non-profit and program management experience.

 Please contact Mary Sheryl Horine directly at firstname.lastname@example.org to learn more about internship opportunities.